rsleiberin/kami/documentation/templates/README_template.md

 - [ ] <module task 2>
 - [ ] <module task ...>

+## Files
+The following files are listed in the suggested reading order (do not include this README):
+- `In Progress`: [File 1](./path/to/file-1) - Brief description here
+- `Completed`: [File 2](./path/to/file-2) - Brief description here

+(If no files are available, indicate as "None currently available")

 ## Directories
 The following directories are listed in the suggested reading order: